Open MenuHide Menu

 When can I apply for a Nurse Residency Program position?

-Open application periods for our UTSW Nurse Residency Program are as follows:
+The open application periods for our UTSW Nurse Residency Program are as follows:

-How do I apply to the Nurse Residency Program if I am an External Candidate?
+How do I apply to the Nurse Residency Program if I am an external candidate?

 You must apply during the open application acceptance time frame.

-How do I apply to the Nurse Residency Program if I am an Internal Candidate?
+How do I apply to the Nurse Residency Program if I am an internal candidate?

 You must apply during the open application acceptance time frame.

-Go to the UTSW intranet, Human Resources, Internal Career Opportunities and then search for the UTSW Nurse Residency position.
+Go to the UTSW intranet > Human Resources > Internal Career Opportunities and then search for the UTSW Nurse Residency position.
 This position will only be listed during the open application time frame.

-Which Service Lines accept nurse graduates?
+Which service lines accept nurse graduates?

 The following service lines are accepting graduate nurses:

-How long is the Nurse Residency Program position?
+How long is the UTSW Nurse Residency?

-Applicants for the UT Southwestern Nurse Residency Program will have:
+Applicants for the program will have:

 Do I qualify for benefits?

-For more information, please contact: nurseresidencyprogram@utsouthwestern.edu
+For more information, please send an email to: nurseresidencyprogram@utsouthwestern.edu

 RN Fellowship Program